francescoperera/Entree/README.md

 # Entree
-Entree is a tool that enables you to aggregate all  JSON files present in an S3 bucket into a one or more files with a standard data format.
-The data format is set to be a JSON object with three keys: data and label and originalLabel.
+Entree is a tool that enables you to aggregate and label files present in an S3 bucket into a one or more files with a standard data format.
+The data format is set to be a JSON object with the following keys:
+    - data
+    - label
+    - column header
+    - breakdown
+    - column description

-The key data maps to the actual value stored in an  newline delimited JSON (ndjson) object. label maps to the the greater ontology/column field name of the the key used in the original JSON object.
-Lastly, originalLabel points to key used in the original JSON object.
+The key "data" maps to the actual value stored in either a CSV column or JSON object. "label" maps to the the greater ontology/column field name of the the key used in the original JSON object or column header in a CSV file. "column header" points to key used in the original JSON object or the column header in the CSV file. "breakdown" maps to an object that breaks down a composite data point into its core components.
+A full address like "123 9th Street, NY,NY,10010" can be broken down in street address, city,state and zipcode.
+Address is only one of the few labels that map to composite data.
+Another example is name (first name, middle name, last nam and name modifier).
+Not all labels contain composite data and thus will map to an empty "breakdown" object.
+The last key is "column description", if files contain a column description, it will be included here.
 Currently Entree works as a command line tool (clt).

 ## Required